-This guide aims to help first-car buyers like you better understand the car-buying process and take the steps you need to take towards owning your first set of wheels.
+This article aims to inform first-car buyers (like you) of the car-buying process and help you take the steps you need towards owning your first set of wheels.

 The first step in buying a new car is setting your budget.
-Keep it flexible, but always have a maximum price — and make sure you stick to it.
+Keep it flexible, but always have a maximum price in mind — and make sure you stick to it.

 The ongoing cost of maintenance also needs to be considered.
 Keep in mind that certain makes and models are more expensive to service than others (e.g. luxury European cars).